SSBUTrainingGrounds/Tabuu-3.0/CommandList.md

   - Example: `%mute @ExampleUser what an idiot`

 - **%newrolemenu** `<message ID> <emoji> <role>`
-  - Info: **Moderator only.** Creates a new entry for a role menu.
+  - Info: **Slash version available.
+Moderator only.** Creates a new entry for a role menu.
 Mention the Role or use Role ID and make sure the Bot has access to this emoji.
   - Example: `%newrolemenu 858117781375418389 🥰 @Server Events`

 - **%note** `<note: Optional>`